Volkswagen T6 Transporter (2015–)

 28-11-2018: Report of "constant string of breakdowns" of 2016 T6 Transporter, including one engine, amongt many other things.
 "Real horror story, last time it was collected it managed 7.5 miles before heading back to the dealer on a recovery truck."

 13-3-2019: Report fom reader who just took delivery of a brand new VW T6 camper van from Bilbos in South Godstone. £73,000, so not cheap.
 "Drove it home, 39 miles on the clock.
 Invited friends round to admire it.
 It wouldn't start at first, then coolant light came on, and nasty smell of burnt diesel, rough sounds, etc. Contacted the company, it was suggested that I drive it the ten or so miles to the VW garage, which I wasn't happy to do, and the car was collected the next day on a low loader.
 There was a fault on the EGR and coolant was leaking into the second cylinder.
 The garage were in contact with VW Germany, and the EGR has been replaced."
 Offered £200 in vouchers as compensation.
-However, if this leads to engine failure (as 23-9-2017 above) the reader would be entitled to a full refund plus all the costs associated with a ruined holiday.

 11-5-2019: Report of 2016 Volkswagen T6 TDI campervan, 16 plate now 18,000 miles having needed three replacement EGR coolers and now requiring a fourth (happily under a free extended warranty).
 See: 23-9-2017.